eiffel-community/etos/source/services/etos_environment_provider.rst

 Example using JFrog Artifactory.
 Checkout any number of artifactory instances, storing logs in a folder based on the Eiffel context.
-Also prepend IP Address if the IUT has an 'ip_address' property.
+Also prepend IP Address if the :ref:`iut` has an 'ip_address' property.

 .. code-block:: json